 This versatile browser-based tool enables students to combine blogging, videos and photographs on interactive Google Earth and Google Maps.
 MyHistro’s chronological timeline makes it great for collaborative tasks, multimedia projects and presentations in History, Geography and Social Science.
 The final result can be viewed as a slideshow or a list, giving a clear idea of the ‘what, ‘when’ and ‘where’ of events.
 Students can have a go at co-authoring and produce collaborative projects.
 Free ‘light app’ available from the Apple Store.

-A fun web based tool for creative storytelling.
+A fun web-based tool for creative storytelling.
 This dynamic comic building site is easy to use and great in English Literature.
-Interactive features such as variety of expressions, background templates and images make classroom activities interesting and let students creativity flow.
+Interactive features such as a variety of expressions, background templates, and images make classroom activities interesting and let students creativity flow.
 Pixton Edmodo app available for $39.95.

 A versatile tool used for commenting on any type of media, from videos to photos.
 It’s especially useful in foreign language classes.
 Also great for group projects, adding voice comments to an image or a story.
 Free app available from the Apple Store.

 ‘Talking photos’, a tool used to record a voiceover for an image in a slideshow format.
 It’s great for collaborative projects telling a story of a photo or an event.
 In the classroom, students can start a project by analyzing a concept or a story and import audio from another source.
 It can also be used in quizzes such as testing students’ knowledge of historical figures or used in language classes for tests.
 Free app available from the Apple Store.